aws-samples/amazon-personalize-samples/diagnose/README.md

 Interactions table, original shape=(20000263, 4)
 ---

 First, we check for missing data and duplications in the interactions table.
 We expect large number of interactions and insignificant (<10%) missing data in all fields.
+Duplications in all of (USER_ID, ITEM_ID, TIMESTAMP) are dropped by the system.
 ```
 missing rate in fields ['USER_ID', 'ITEM_ID', 'TIMESTAMP'] 0.0
 dropna shape (20000263, 4)
 duplication rate 0.0
 drop_duplicates shape (20000263, 4)
 ```
 We also check for repeated user-item activities throughout user histories.
-High repeat rates (>50%) usually indicate long user histories and it may be beneficial to consider either retaining last items (dropping all others) or use hierarchical models (TODO).
+High repeat rates (>50%) usually indicate long user histories and it may be beneficial to consider either retaining only the last interactions (dropping all others) or using hierarchical models (TODO).
 ```
 user item repeat rate 0.0
 ```